dataobservatory-eu/judaica.listen-local.net/content/genre/klezmer/index.md

 # Abstract and optional shortened version.
 abstract: 'Klezmer is an instrumental musical tradition of the Ashkenazi Jews of Central and Eastern Europe.'

-abstract_short: 'Klezmer is an instrumental musical tradition of the Ashkenazi Jews of Central and Eastern Europe.'
+abstract_short: 'Instrumental musical tradition of the Ashkenazi Jews of Central and Eastern Europe.'

 # Is this a selected publication? (true/false)
 featured: true